mlsys-io/fin_datalake/docs/REPORT_REFINED_EVALUATION_PLAN.md

 Current status:

 - self-healing demo exists
-- the benchmark should now be treated as a **comparative MTTR benchmark** rather than an Overseer-only measurement
+- the benchmark is now implemented and should be treated as a **comparative MTTR benchmark** rather than an Overseer-only measurement

 What the benchmark should show: